Monique wrote from France about a cool "emoticon" she uses when corresponding with her friends. Here’s her email:

 Thanks for sharing Monique!

 This article was posted on Wednesday, November 12th, 2014 at 5:09 pm and is filed under Countries & Cultures, Emoticons, France, French, Languages, Movies, TV & The Internet.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply